Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

-\begin{enumerate} \item[(B1')] quilted Floer trajectories for $\delta=1$ which may include trees of disk bubbles with finite length Morse edges; \item[(B2')] once-broken quilted Floer trajectories for $\delta \in (0,1)$ which may include trees of disk bubbles with finite-length Morse edges; \item[(B2'')] once-broken quilted Floer trajectories can also appear for $\delta \in (-\infty,0)$, where they consist of Floer trajectories of width $0$ with a colored tree of figure eight height $-\delta$, and may include further trees of disk bubbles with finite-length Morse edges; \item[(B3')] quilted Floer trajectories with one disk bubble on a seam for $\delta \in (0,1)$ are canceled as boundary components, but new boundary components contain quilted Floer trajectories for $\delta \in (0,1)$ with trees of disk bubbles, in which one Morse edge is broken once; \item[(B3'')] quilted Floer trajectories of width $0$ with a single broken Morse edge can also appear for $\delta \in (-\infty,0)$, i.e.\ in a colored tree of figure eight height $-\delta$ with the broken edge occurring either above the figure eight height or in a tree of disk bubbles on another seam; \item[(B4')] quilted Floer trajectories for $\delta=0$ may include trees of disk bubbles with finite length Morse edges attached to seams that are not involved in the shrinking; but when the width goes to zero in the presence of a tree of disk bubbles on $L_{01}$ or $L_{12}$, this is viewed as constant figure eight to which this tree is attached, and is canceled like other strata of type (B5); \item[(B4'')] quilted Floer trajectories for $\delta=0$ with squashed eight bubbles are canceled as boundary components, but new boundary components contain quilted Floer trajectories of width $0$ with a colored tree of figure eight height $-\delta=\infty$, all of whose colored vertices are ghost eights with infinite ghost edges; equivalently, these are quilted Floer trajectories for $\delta=0$ with trees of squashed eights and finite Morse edges attached to the shrunk seam; \item[(B5')] quilted Floer trajectories for $\delta=0$ with figure eight bubbles are canceled as boundary component, but new boundary components contain quilted Floer trajectories of width $0$ with a colored tree of figure eight height $-\delta=\infty$, that is between each figure eight or ghost eight and main quilt there is exactly one infinite edge --- either an infinite ghost edge or a once-broken Morse trajectory (of which there is at least one, otherwise this component is listed under (B4'')) --- and all other edges have finite length. \end{enumerate}
+\begin{enumerate} \item[(B1')] quilted Floer trajectories for $\delta=1$ may now also include trees of disk bubbles with finite-length Morse edges; \item[(B2')] once-broken quilted Floer trajectories for $\delta \in (0,1)$ may now also include trees of disk bubbles with finite-length Morse edges; \item[(B2'')] once-broken quilted Floer trajectories can also appear for $\delta \in (-\infty,0)$, and consist of Floer trajectories of width $0$ with a positive number of Morsified figure eight bubble trees of figure eight height $-\delta$, and possibly further trees of disk bubbles with finite-length Morse edges; \item[(B3')] quilted Floer trajectories for $\delta \in (0,1)$ with one disk bubble on a seam or boundary are canceled as boundary, but new boundary components contain quilted Floer trajectories of width $\delta \in (0,1)$ with trees of disk bubbles, in which one Morse edge is broken once; \item[(B3'')] quilted Floer trajectories of width $0$ with a single broken Morse edge can also appear for $\delta \in (-\infty,0)$, i.e.\ in the presence of one or several Morsified figure eight bubble trees of figure eight height $-\delta$, with the broken edge occurring either above the figure eight height or in a disk bubble tree that is attached to a boundary component; \item[(B4')] quilted Floer trajectories for $\delta=0$ may now include trees of disk bubbles with finite length Morse edges attached to the boundary components; (however,when the width goes to zero in the presence of a tree of disk bubbles on $L_{01}$ or $L_{12}$, this is viewed as constant figure eight to which this tree is attached, and is canceled like other strata of type (B5)); \item[(B5')] quilted Floer trajectories for $\delta=0$ with figure eight bubbles are canceled as boundary components, but new boundary components contain quilted Floer trajectories of width $0$ with one or several Morsified figure eight bubble trees of figure eight height $-\delta=\infty$ attached to the middle seam; that is between each figure eight -- of which there is at least one, otherwise this component is of codimension $\geq 2$ as a consequence of Remark~\ref{rmk:wtc} -- and main quilt there is exactly one once-broken Morse trajectory, and all other edges have finite length. \end{enumerate}